 We have paid dividends to owners of our common shares and redeemable preference shares since we began declaring dividends in 1985 and these dividends have consistently increased since 1985.
-In the past, our board of directors had established a policy, but not a binding obligation, that we would seek to maintain a dividend payout ratio in the range of 50% to 60% of net income, based on trailing earnings.
-As a result of the increasing capital requirements to support our growth and other considerations, our board has recently modified our dividend policy, and we will no longer seek to maintain a dividend payout based upon a percentage range of trailing earnings.
+In the past, our board of directors had established a policy, but not a binding obligation, that we would seek to maintain a dividend payout based on trailing earnings.
+However, as a result of the increasing capital requirements to support our growth and other considerations, we no longer maintain a dividend payout based upon a percentage range of trailing earnings.
 Payment of any future cash dividends will depend upon our earnings, financial condition, cash flows, capital requirements and other factors our board deems deem relevant in determining the amount and timing of such dividends.